 What Kind of Gnocchi Should I Use?

-For this soup, I buy a 1-pound package of potato gnocchi (Italian potato dumplings) from the refrigerated pasta case at the grocery store.
-You can also use shelf-stable gnocchi for this recipe.
+For this soup, I buy a 1-pound package of potato gnocchi (Italian potato dumplings) from the refrigerated pasta case at the grocery store, or the shelf-stable gnocchi in the pasta aisle.

 Truth time: Most of the time, I’m not the biggest fan of pre-packaged gnocchi.
 Compared to homemade, their texture is usually a lot heavier, and the flavor can be bland.